Bundled Gradients through Contact via Randomized Smoothing: Experiments and Results

 \subsection{Simulation and Parallelization}

-We test iRS-LQR on a quasi-dynamic simulation that relies on convex implicit time-stepping models of contact \cite{Pang2020ACQ}, as well as the simulation of Drake \cite{drake}.
-We also parallelize iRS-LQR on the CPU by having different threads per knot point in $\{\bar{x}_t,\bar{u}_t\}^T_{t=0}$, which are responsible for sampling around the designated points.
-We use 100 samples throughout all the experiments to demonstrate the effectiveness of Monte-Carlo integration in higher dimensions.
+We test iRS-MPC on a quasi-dynamic simulation that relies on implicit time-stepping models of contact \cite{Pang2020ACQ}, as well as Drake \cite{drake}.
+We also parallelize iRS-MPC by having different threads per knot-point in $\{\bar{x}_t,\bar{u}_t\}^T_{t=0}$, which are responsible for sampling around the designated points.
+We use $N=100$ samples throughout all experiments to demonstrate the effectiveness of Monte-Carlo integration in higher dimensions.
+The computational cost of obtaining $\{\bar{\mathbf{A}}_t,\bar{\mathbf{B}}_t\}$ is equal to computing gradients of the dynamics $NT$ times, which can be reduced greatly with parallelization.
+The MPC computation requires solving $T$ number of QPs, each of decreasing length.
+Although more costly compared to iLQR, iMPC lets us handle constraints, and still fits well within the computational budget of modern QP solvers \cite{gurobi}.